Skip to content

 • PGDip Clinical Neuropsychology, University of Glasgow, 2025

-Additional training completed in ACT, CFT, EMDR, and ADHD diagnosis and psychosocial skills training.
+I have completed additional training in ACT, CFT, EMDR, and ADHD diagnosis and psychosocial skills training.

 Book Consultation Call Self Refer Now